sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Once you have your offer, email your recruiter to get all the details about pay, start date, and if they're using Cultural Vistas as a visa sponsor.
 It's useful for the visa.
-If your company isn't using Cultural Vistas, good luck, and be ready to provide a lot of school-related paperwork such as proof of enrolment.
+If your company isn't using Cultural Vistas, good luck, and be ready to provide a lot of school-related paperwork such as proof of enrollment.

 CECA and Cultural Vistas will guide you through the process.
 If you're not a Canadian citizen, this process will involve making a trip to the US consulate in Toronto or Ottawa (if the wait is too long in Toronto) for an interview.

 Note: It is possible to extend your visa up to one year total if you are staying at the same company.
-However, you will not be able to work for a different employer in a consecutive term unless you applied for the visa before you leave for the US.
+For different companies, Brad was able to work for two different employers on two different J1 visas on consecutive terms.
+He applied for the second J1 while already in the US on the first, and got it approved once he returned to Canada in between internships.
+YMMV.

 <section id="Paperwork-BeforeYouGo" />
 ### Before You Go